 During the British rule in India, Kodaikanal was considered a summer forest.
-It was previously owned by the British as a retreat to escape the high-handed heat and blood-sucking mosquitos of the plains.
+Strings of Kodaikanal the gift of forest was previously owned by the British as a retreat to escape the high-handed heat and blood-sucking mosquitos of the plains.
 Soon after independence, it developed as the second most popular place in South India for honeymoon and holiday destinations.

 The nature-lovers describe this place as 7,200 ft. high ode whose beauty is defined by its wooden forests, uninterrupted rivers, astonishing and photogenic views, making it an ideal spot for couples and photographers.
 It also has some marvelous high points that mesmerize you with the bird-eye views of the town.
 For trekkers, it has some adrenaline rush trekking sites on the curved and rocky terrain.

-But that isn’t the only reason that makes Kodaikanal the most preferred holiday destination
+But that isn’t the only reason that makes Strings of Kodaikanal the gift of forest the most preferred holiday destination

 Let’s find out some other specifications such as the places, traditional delicacies, culture, and heritage, etc.